wisalmalik/Desktop_Applications_C-/README.md

 --------------------------------------------------ReadMe about 16 simple app--------------------------------------------

-In this app i learn and build the simle app which contain the menustrip
+In this app i learn and build the simle app which contain and tooltip control the menustrip

 .)
 Menustrip is a tool which is present in the toool bar drap and drop the menustrip .)add shortcut with the help of the properties
 .)write some certain code

-.
+===> Tooltip control

+.) for the tooltip control firt add picturebox and add the quesstion mark icon .)
+After that add tooltip in the form from the toolbar .)After that click on the image/Icon and write the massage you what to show